 Sourdough Discard Strawberry Cake

 Sourdough discard is a baker's blessing in disguise.
 Rather than letting that precious discard go to waste, why not turn it into something delicious and nutritious?
-Enter the world of dreamy Sourdough Discard Strawberry Cake!
-This cake is so incredibly light and fluffy.
-It is refined sugar free and can easily be made dairy-free as well.
+My Sourdough Discard Strawberry Cake is so incredibly light and fluffy.
+It is refined sugar free, macro friendly, and can easily be made dairy-free as well.
 This strawberry cake is not only a fantastic way to utilize your sourdough discard but also a wholesome dessert option packed with flavor and goodness.
-So, grab your jar of discard and dive into this recipe that will rock your taste buds and not sacrifice your nutritional goals.
+It's so light and fluffy and perfect for Valentine's Day, Spring, & Summer!

 Ingredients